HughP/dnj-corpus/README.md

 Phoneme chart (Oral)<sup id="a1">[SIL1982](#f1)</sup><sup>,</sup><sup id="a2">[V&K 2008](#f2)</sup><sup>,</sup><sup id="a2">[Ch10](#f2)</sup>

 Linguistically, Eastern Dan is claimed to have a 12 point vowel system with length, pitch, and nasalization distinctions.
+Length has been analyzed as two sequential vowels.
 Pitch patterns are covered under the tone marking section.
 Nasalization is occurs phonemically on 9 vowels.
 The velar nasal /ŋ/, orthographically indicated as 〈ng〉, is linguistically considered a vowel in Eastern Dan<sup id="a1">[__(cite this)__](#f1)</sup> .
 This bring the total to 22 vowels.

 |    _**Oral**_  | Front Unrounded | Back Unrounded | Back Rounded |
 |----------------|:-----:|:-----:|:----:|